romestylez/multi-chat-overlay/README.md

 ### Chat platforms

-- Display Twitch and Kick messages in one overlay
+- Display Twitch, Kick and YouTube Live Chat in one overlay (YouTube is hosted-only)
-- Display YouTube Live Chat in the hosted overlay by entering the channel handle once
+- Connect to YouTube by entering the channel handle once
 - Find the currently running and future YouTube livestreams automatically
 - Read Twitch chat anonymously with only a channel name
 - Resolve the Kick chatroom ID automatically from a Kick channel name